How The Physical Touch Love Language Develops Affection

 Another way to figure it out could be to consider the ways in which you tend to show love to other people because that could be a manifestation of what you like to receive.
 If you’re the type to rub your partner’s back, kiss them on the forehead, hold hands, or play with their hair, it could mean that you like to show love through physical touch.
 From this insight, you might be able to extrapolate that you like to receive love in this way as well.
 Still not sure?
 You can also try taking the online quiz.

-Other tools for building more fulfilling relationships
+Other tools for building relationships full of affection and intimacy

 Getty/AnnaStills